LittleToonCat/OtpGo/README.md

 It uses cgo to run Panda's DC parser and packer.
 This is done to maintain compatibility.
 [It can be found here](https://github.com/LittleToonCat/dcparser-go), but it might be move into this repository at a future date.

-This project uses [GopherLua](https://github.com/yuin/gopher-lua) to implement a Lua5.1(+ goto statement in Lua5.2) VM which can be used to extand functionaility of OtpGo by writing your own Client handling or create game-specific
+This project uses [GopherLua](https://github.com/yuin/gopher-lua) to implement a Lua5.1(+ goto statement in Lua5.2) VM which can be used to extand functionaility of OtpGo by writing your own Client message handler or game-specific custom roles.

 [Astron's Readme](https://github.com/Astron/Astron/blob/master/README.md#overview) provides a really good description at how the OTP server works internally.